cmendoza007/curso-docker-kubernetes-tareas/README.md

 ### About Me
 - I am from La Paz, Bolivia.
-- I am a MERN and PERN full stack developer.
+- I am a full stack developer.
 - I am a self-taught and highly creative individual who seeks to learn and improve every day.

 ### Technologies